Relaxation Critical Dynamics with Emergent Symmetry: Abstract

 \section{Abstract}

-Different from usual critical point characterized by a single length scale, critical point with emergent symmetry exhibits intriguing critical properties characterized by two relevant length scales, attracting long-term investigations from both theoretical and experimental aspects.
-A natural question is how the critical dynamics is affected by the presence of two relevant length scales.
-Here we study the relaxation critical dynamics in the three-dimensional ($3$D) clock model, whose critical point has emergent $U(1)$ symmetry.
-We find that in contrast to the magnatization $M$, whose relaxation process is described by the usual dynamic exponent $z$ of the $3$D $XY$ universality class, the angular order parameter $\phi_q$ shows a two-stage evolution characterized by different dynamic critical exponents.
+Universal critical properties can manifest themselves not only in \textit{spatial} but also in \textit{temporal} directions.
+It has been found that critical point with emergent symmetry exhibits intriguing spatial critical properties characterized by two divergent length scales, attracting long-term investigations.
+However, how the \textit{temporal} critical properties are affected by emergent symmetry is largely unknown.
+Here we study the nonequilibrium critical dynamics in the three-dimensional ($3$D) clock model, whose critical point has emergent $U(1)$ symmetry.
+We find that in contrast to the magnetization $M$, whose relaxation process is described by the usual dynamic exponent $z$ of the $3$D XY universality class, the angular order parameter $\phi_q$ shows a remarkable two-stage evolution characterized by different dynamic critical exponents.
 While in the short-time stage the relaxation dynamics is governed by $z$, in the long-time stage the dynamics is controlled by a new dynamic exponent $z'$.
-We also show the off-critical-point effects in the critical relaxation.
+Further scaling analyses confirm that $z'$ is an indispensable dynamic critical exponent.
 Our results may be detected in the hexagonal RMnO$_3$ (R$=$rare earth) materials experimentally.